sanduhrs/drupal-email_verify/README.txt

 ------------
 This module requires no database changes.

-To install, copy the email_verify.module to your module directory.
+Install like any other module: copy the whole email_verify directory into the directory sites/all/modules/ or wherever you usually put contrib modules.

-You then need to go to admin/modules and check the Enabled box for email_verify, then save configuration.
+You then need to go to admin/build/modules and check the Enabled box for email_verify, then save configuration.
 The module uses the hooks for user account validation.
 Therefore, email checking is automatically active from then on.
 Sit back, and enjoy getting ten times less of